nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Store and edit contact profiles of your friends
 - Receive timely notifications to celebrate your friends' birthdays
-- Tracks debts owed by you to your friends or owed to you by your friends
+- Tracks payments between you and your friends

 This user guide shows you how to get started with using CampusConnect -- it has easy-to-understand explanations and examples to help you grasp its various features.